dustinpfister/blog_posts/_posts/threejs-capsule-geometry.md

 layout: post
 categories: three.js
 id: 997
-updated: 2023-02-16 12:43:55
+updated: 2023-02-16 12:49:41
-version: 1.22
+version: 1.23
 ---

-There are many built in geometry constructors in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) that can be used to create an instance of buffer geometry by way of calling a function and passing a few arguments to define certain aspects of the geometry that is created by way of a [javaScript constructor function](/2019/02/27/js-javascript-constructor/).
+There are many built in geometry [constructors](/2019/02/27/js-javascript-constructor/) in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) that can be used to create an instance of [buffer geometry](https://threejs.org/docs/#api/en/core/BufferGeometry) by way of calling a function and passing a few arguments to define certain aspects of the geometry.
 One such option that I will be writing about today is the [capsule geometry constructor](https://threejs.org/docs/#api/en/geometries/CapsuleGeometry).
-This is a geometry that is like the cylinder geometry, but with a half sphere like cap on each side of the cylinder.
+This is a geometry that is like the cylinder geometry, but with a half sphere like cap on each side of the cylinder resulting in as the name suggests a kind of capsule like shape.

 The nature of the capsule geometry is interesting as with a little code it can maybe be used as an alternative to tube geometry that often presents itself as a road block of sorts when learning how to use these various geometry constructors.
 One major reason why is because in order to use the tube geometry one will need to create an [instance of a curve](/2022/06/17/threejs-curve/) which is needed as the first argument when calling the tube geometry constructor.
 This might prove to be a little hard to work with as it is a way to create a 3d path by way of javaScript code purely by way of some logic, rather than say data for each point in space.
+There are some built in curve classes that help make working with tube geometry easier, but again this capsule geometry can be used to create a kind of crude alternative to that.

-So in this post I will be going over a basic getting started type example of the capsule geometry, but I will then also be looking into how to go about drawing a 3d path in space using a group of mesh objects where each mesh object contains a capsule geometry.
+In this post I will be going over a basic getting started type example of the capsule geometry, but I will then also be looking into how to go about drawing a 3d path in space using a group of mesh objects where each mesh object contains a capsule geometry.

 <!-- more -->